Gherasim Safirin: Early life and monasticism

 This period pitted him against the professors, many of whom were sacked by Safirin.
 They accused the principal of tolerating homosexuality on school grounds, and of harassing a destitute woman.
-His protector Stonescu having since died, Safirin was ultimately deposed by Dimitrie Sturdza, the Ministrer of Education and Religious Affairs.
+His protector Stonescu having since died, Safirin was ultimately deposed by Dimitrie Sturdza, the Minister of Education and Religious Affairs.
 That year, he published in Râmnicu Vâlcea a brochure in which he outlined his defense (and which he signed as "Gerasim Saffirinu").
 An archimandrite from 1888, Safirin was vicar of Râmnic from 1889 to 1890.

 For the next four years, already in his forties, he studied at the theology faculty of the National University of Athens, Greece, obtaining an undergraduate degree.
 Registered as Gerasimos Saffirinos, he was presenting himself as an ardent Philhellene to his teachers.
 Safirin also asked to be examined ahead of other students: at the time, he had been promised a seat on the Synod, and did not want to miss out on the opportunity.
 The professors refused to do so without explicit permission from the Romanian Metropolitan Iosif Gheorghian, who refused to grant it.
 Safirin returned home in 1894, and until 1899, was again employed by Râmnic seminary, this time as a teacher of Latin.

 In May 1899, Safirin was reelected vicar bishop of Râmnic, using the title Craioveanul, and was consecrated in July.
 In February 1900, he was elected, and shortly thereafter enthroned as Bishop of Roman.
 According to his apologist C. Cernăianu, from his early years in office, Safirin clamped down on priestly corruption and the intrusions of political power.
 He was also an ex officio member of the Senate of Romania, but, Cernăianu notes, took distance from other church senators, whom he regarded as undignified, and mostly kept to himself.
 At the time, his adopted son was also investigated by government and suspended.